 Unfortunately, the research didn’t point to one single explanation as to why people commit suicide (wouldn’t that have been nice—then we could prevent all suicide!).
 Instead, it offered multiple theories.

 One that stayed with me, and seemed to best reflect how I perceived my brother’s situation at the time of his death, stated something along these lines: many people feel sad or depressed, or disconnected from family and friends, or without hope that their circumstances will change for the better in the future.

 The thing to watch out for is when all these beliefs and emotions happen at the same time.
-That is when the risk of suicide increases (this doesn’t mean it is inevitable, only that there is a greater chance that it could be the outcome).
+That is when the pain is so intense that the risk of suicide increases (this doesn’t mean it is inevitable, only that there is a greater chance that it could be the outcome).